 So what to do?
-Here a few suggestions we’ve developed at SCORE to improve the odds of achieving business bliss.
+Here are a few suggestions we’ve developed at SCORE to improve the odds of achieving business bliss.

 - What acquisitions appeal to you?
 Do you want complimentary businesses to cross-sell and smooth your revenue flow or competitors to expand your market share?

 Some acquisitions are driven primarily by the desire to save money.
-“Roll ups” can be successful, but combinations without marketing synergy or the ability to hold customers have a tough time succeeding.
+“Roll-ups” can be successful, but combinations without marketing synergy or the ability to hold customers have a tough time succeeding.
 Customers too may have expectations that with your increased scale or cost reductions come reduced prices, eliminating your initial value.

 - What kind of acquirer would you be?
 It’s risky to align with competitors who for years may have been adversaries.
 Would you or the acquired be willing to change practices to build a better organization?
-To paraphrase Bill Watterson, the creator of the “Calvin and Hobbes” comic strip, “Selling out is really buying in”.
+To paraphrase Bill Watterson, the creator of the “Calvin and Hobbes” comic strip, “Selling out is buying in”.
 A tremendous number of acquisitions fail due to clashes of “culture” in which key employees or managers never “buy in”.

-To reduce the risks arising from cultural adjustments, often owners and key employees are retained for at least reasonable period to assure skeptical customers and achieve a cooperative atmosphere.
+To reduce the risks arising from cultural adjustments, often owners and key employees are retained for at least a reasonable period to assure skeptical customers and achieve a cooperative atmosphere.
 Sometimes an “earn out” or bonus based upon results accrues to former owners and a “covenant not to compete” is incorporated into the purchase.
 Swallowing your pride once in a while as a buyer can also create favorable returns on your investment.

 - What’s in it for the customers?
 Customers ultimately control your fate.
-Customers expect to see some improvement in value or at minimum maintenance of, convenience, service, price or product.
+Customers expect to see some improvement in value or at minimum maintenance of, convenience, service, price, or product.

 Competitors may try to use your new scale against you in the market so make sure there is a clear value proposition that can be demonstrated to a skeptical or prospective customer.